Photo: Jane Kelley

 The Reality: Growth allowed by the pipeline’s water infusion has resulted in an increase of unregulated Trinity Aquifer pumping from over 3.5-million gallons per year in 2002 to almost 88-million gallons per year in 2014 – a 2354.54% increase.
 Aquifer mining will likely continue to increase at ever higher rates as development continues and the pipeline’s capacity is maximized.
 Read the complete study here.

-One controversial project is the San Antonio Water System’s partnership with the Spanish infrastructure corporation Abengoa.
-The $3.4 Billion SAWS/Vista Ridge Pipeline Project proposes to pump almost 16.3 billion gallons of water per year from the Carrizo-Wilcox Aquifer underneath Burleson County to northwest San Antonio.
+One controversial project is the San Antonio Water System’s $3.4 Billion SAWS/Vista Ridge Pipeline Project which proposes to pump almost 16.3 billion gallons of water per year from the Carrizo-Wilcox Aquifer underneath Burleson County to northwest San Antonio.
 Read more here

 Get to know what Regional Water Planning Group (RWPG) you live in